MariusRatzka/awesome-computer-generated-images/README.md

 ## Youtube Tutorials

+[The Coding Train ](https://www.youtube.com/@TheCodingTrain): The Coding Train is on its way with creative coding video tutorials on subjects ranging from the basics of programming languages like JavaScript to algorithmic art, machine learning, simulation, generative poetry, and more.

 [The Cherno](https://www.youtube.com/@thecherno): A YouTube channel run by Yan Chernikov, providing tutorials on game development, graphics programming, and various other programming topics.

 [ThinMatrix](https://www.youtube.com/channel/UCUkRj4qoT1bsWpE_C8lZYoQ): A YouTube channel by Karl-Erik Tanner, offering tutorials on graphics programming, OpenGL, and game development.

-[TheBennyBoy](https://www.youtube.com/@thebennybox/about) This youtube channel was my personal beginning of programming in OpenGL.
+[TheBennyBox](https://www.youtube.com/@thebennybox/about) This youtube channel was my personal beginning of programming in OpenGL.
 Very informative and sympathic Youtube Channel.

 [The Art of Code Channel](https://www.youtube.com/@TheArtofCodeIsCool): Tutorials on shaders using ShaderToy, predominantly focused on procedural generation.
 Very deep knowledge about image processing!